Ongoing Vegan Outreach

 A key ongoing campaign for NARN is vegan outreach — leafleting, tabling and otherwise letting people know how easy it is to go vegan and how living a vegan lifestyle directly and comprehensively eliminates the source of widespread animal abuse.
 Outreach efforts take place year-round at farmers markets, community celebrations and public events.
 We ramp up efforts during the summer, when outdoor fairs offer access to a wider range of people.

 NARN volunteers distribute thousands of leaflets educating the public about the atrocities committed on animals raised for food and other abusive purposes.
 NARN also hosts film screenings, educational seminars and social gatherings that focus on the benefits of veganism.

 Writing letters is one of the easiest things a vegan can do to make change in the world.
 Whether you’re writing to an activist whose imprisoned for standing up for animals or the planet, or sending a pointedly worded letter (or two, or five, or twenty) to a company engaged in animal abuse, you can make a difference without even leaving your house — or the friendly community table of a nearby restaurant, where NARN regularly hosts letter-writing events.
 Find letter-writing topics and the time and place of our next event.

-NARN has an ongoing campaign to educate the public about what happens to animals in labs, particularly those imprisoned by the University of Washington.
-To learn about that campaign, check out https://uwkills.wordpress.com/about/uw-animal-abuse/
+NARN has an ongoing campaign to educate the public about what happens to animals in labs, particularly those imprisoned in the University of Washington’s new, underground animal lab.
+Learn more about the “UW Kills Animals” campaign.

-Our section on Frequently Asked Questions about Veganism and Animal Rights seeks to address many of the concerns, questions, and misconceptions about how one can live a life without the use of animals for food, fashion, research, or entertainment.
+Our FAQs on Veganism and Animal Rights addresses many of the concerns, questions and misconceptions about how one can live a life without the use of animals for food, fashion, research or entertainment.